 Growing up, I always felt like I belonged somewhere else.
 As I began traveling extensively later in life, I realized that I didn’t truly belong anywhere.
 However, England was one of the places where I felt most at home.
 Between 2000 and 2006, during my married life with Mark, we lived in London and Wigan.
 During that time, I experienced life in the UK both as a housewife and as a part-time worker in various nursing and care homes through a Care Agency in St. Helens.

-We had countless dreams for our future together in the UK, but our journey took a heartbreaking turn when we parted ways in 2006, and I returned to Malaysia.
+We had countless dreams for our future together in the UK, but our journey took a heartbreaking turn when we parted ways in 2006, and I had to return to Malaysia due to my inability to renew my visa before expiry and before the loss of my passport.
 The separation was deeply traumatic—leaving him behind, along with the life I had grown accustomed to in the UK, felt like losing a part of myself.

 Fate brought us back into each other’s lives in 2008, and in 2010, we reunited in Thailand and Cambodia.
 However, our time together was fleeting and bittersweet.
 The region, with its turbulence, chaos, and harsh realities, seemed to conspire against us.
 From the very start, it felt like our reunion was destined to falter in a place so unforgiving, foreign, and exploitative.